Home

 Political activist and member of the Russian band Pussy Riot has reportedly fled the country disguised as a food courier after criticising Vladimir Putin.

-Regardless of being sentenced to 2 years in jail for their activism, the group continued to speak out against the Kremlin chief, with Ms Alyokhina remaining determined to struggle Mr Putin's system.
+Regardless of being sentenced to two years in prison for their activism, the group continued to talk out against the Kremlin leader, with Ms Alyokhina remaining determined to combat Mr Putin's system.

-After being released from prison, she continued her activism and set up a news outlet centered on crime and punishment in Russia, known as Mediazona, with another member of the band.
+After being launched from prison, she continued her activism and arrange a information outlet targeted on crime and punishment in Russia, referred to as Mediazona, with one other member of the band.

-In April, Russian authorities positioned her underneath home arrest as they tried to cease those within the country who opposed their invasion of Ukraine.
+In April, Russian authorities placed her underneath home arrest as they tried to cease those in the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.